tomahawk-jupiter/jupiter-book/client/README.md

-# Social App Design Notes
+# Social App

-Start with `npm start`.
-The backend api must also be running.
+In the client side I use **React Router**, **React context**, and **MUI**.
+There are some notes and useful links in `NOTES.md` that helped me learn how to use these things.

 ## Context React

-I use context react to store the current user after they have logged in.
+I use context react to store the current user after they have logged in instead of using passport tokens or sessions.

-## Extra things to add

-- Add an input for a profile pic in `register page`.
-Url or file.
-- Add a chat feature.
-- So far I have not protected the backend routes but I could do this with Passport.js using sessions or tokens.